DANser-freelancer/code_bits/README.md

 - All cases must be literal primitives.
 Variables, templates, anything not immediately discernable will not work;
 - The case sparsity must be reasonably low.
 A jump table will take the case values and factor them into jump addresses.

-For a switch of case 10 and case 1'000'000 the JIT would have to create 2 jumps that do anything and pad a giant space of 999'998 with `default`.
+For a switch of case 10 and case 1'000'000 the JIT would have to create 2 jumps that do anything and pad a giant space of 999'998 jumps with `default` (which it won't do).
 Also if you find yourself having to write `switch (true)` - you've lost it.
 Use `if` statements for multiple and or exclusive conditions.